 - immunosuppression, which means you may get infections more easily

 To reduce side effects, take oral corticosteroids at a lower dose and transition to corticosteroid creams with your doctor’s supervision.

 This antibiotic is available topically and as an oral medication.
-This medication can treat inflammation caused by hives or other skin conditions caused by bacterial infection.
-It’s important to take all antibiotics prescribed.
+This medication can treat inflammation due to hives or other skin conditions that are caused by bacterial infection.
+It’s important to take all antibiotics as prescribed.

 This nonsteroidal treatment option is taken orally.
 These drugs should be used only after steroid treatment and antihistamines have been unsuccessful.
-Common side effects are headache, stomach upset, cough, and a low fever.
+There is

-If your symptoms worsen or last longer than a couple of days, see your doctor.
-They can identify the cause and provide you with medication to help relieve your symptoms.
-Understanding what caused the hives is key to preventing future outbreaks.
+If your symptoms worsen or last longer than a couple of days, you may want to talk with a doctor.
+They can identify the cause and provide medication to help relieve your symptoms.
+Understanding your triggers may help prevent future outbreaks.